phette23/c4l16-cli-workshop/archiving-exercise/instructions.md

 `> find /home/nitrous/cli-workshop/ -name instructions.md -print

+(It should show you the names and full paths of three files.)

 You can do some really powerful stuff with `find`, including searching for files that were accessed on a certain date (not a super useful example to run, right now) or modified on a certain date or are a certain size.

 Here's a command to look at everything in our workshop directory that was modified today: